-This minor’s strength is supported by the CVPA’s globally recognized faculty, public partnerships, and vibrant city.
+This minor’s strength is supported by the CVPA’s internationally recognized faculty, public partnerships, and our vibrant city.

 This minor is an integral catalyst for UNCG’s mission to “redefine the public research university for the 21st century as an inclusive, collaborative, and responsive institution making a difference in the lives of students and the community it serves.”

 Meet visiting socially engaged artists who have worked with our students:

 18 Credit Hours Needed to Complete the Minor

 TAKE 3 OF THE FOLLOWING COURSES – REQUIRED (9 CH)

 - VPA 324 The Arts For Social Change